Worldwide Disney Resort Complex Rankings

 1. Walt Disney World

 Ultimately, the reason Walt Disney World tops this list is not because it has “double” the number of theme parks as California, Japan, or France.
-As we’ve noted, we’d take Tokyo’s two parks over Florida’s four…and it’s a closer call than it should be with Anaheim’s parks versus Orlando’s.
-While there are definitely some bright spots in Florida’s parks, they are not the strong suit of Walt Disney World.
-At least, not today.
+As we’ve noted, we’d take Tokyo’s two parks over Florida’s four.
+(It’s a closer call than it should be with Anaheim’s parks versus Orlando’s, but we might even take California’s 2 over Florida’s 4.)

 Instead, Walt Disney World ranks #1 here because of everything outside of the parks.
 No other location on this list has the sheer quantity of exceptional resort hotels like Walt Disney World.
 There are over a dozen hotels that we love in Florida, and these sprawling resorts are great places to spend time, dine, and relax while not in the parks.
 Crescent Lake, Polynesian Village & Grand Floridian, Fort Wilderness & Wilderness Lodge, the Port Orleans Resorts–the list goes on and on.
 Then there’s Disney Springs, which is by far the best Disney shopping and entertainment district in the world.